poojit-ctrl/fpvdrone/README.md

 ## Bill of Materials

 This is everything it’ll take to bring DriftWing from file to flight.
-No receiver or transmitter listed here because that’s gonna be DIY.
+No receiver, transmitter or flight controller listed here because that’s gonna be DIY.

 | Component                        | Qty | Unit Price (USD) | Total Price (USD) |
 |----------------------------------|-----|------------------|-------------------|